Magnetic drilling machine: Stand

 A drill stand is the main body of the magnetic drill where the electric switches for motor and magnet are mounted, magnet indicator is mounted and also the clock-anticlockwise direction switches are mounted.
 The body of the magnetic drill holds together the motor and the magnet base.
 The feed handle is also attached to the body.
 The body of the magnetic drill helps the motor slide on it to get an upward and downward feed.
 The body of the magnetic drill also plays the role of a handle to lift and move the machine from one place to other.
 The material used for the body is generally cast iron.

 Arbor

-An arbor or chuck on a magnetic drill is attached to the motor. it is a type of clamp used to attach the core drills.
+The arbor or chuck on a magnetic drill is attached to the motor.
+It is a type of clamp used to attach the core drills.
 There are mainly two types of chuck available for the magnetic drill, industrial arbor (manual tightening) and quick change drill chucks.
 The quick change drill chucks are easy and fast option to attach the core drills.
 They do not need to tighten the screws/jaws manually.
 The arbor or chucks have different types of spindle holder (machine taper) like Morse taper MT 2, MT 3, and MT 4.
 The chuck allows different types of core drill shafts (shanks) to fit in it.